Operator Overloading Considered Harmful

 Illegible Code

 The most serious problem is that operator overloading leads to illegible code.
 You can no longer tell what any given chunk of code is doing.
 Sometimes it’s obvious, as when someone is adding two complex numbers.
 Most of the time it’s not.
-For instance supose someone is dividing two matrices.
+For instance suppose someone is dividing two matrices.
 What does that mean when one matrix isn’t invertible?
 Worse yet, suppose someone adds two database records? or subtracts two addresses?
 Outside a very limited mathematical realm, operators don’t have any well understood meanings.
 It’s much better to have a full method name such as subtotalOrder() or distanceTo().

 Few use cases